 Using social media ads can help you get more traffic from social media, quicker.
 And if you’re promoting the right content (the best, basically!), you could also drive more conversions from these ads.
 Let’s now start with how to use Twitter Ads to drive traffic to your blog.

 Go to your Twitter Ads page, and then click on Create Campaign and choose Website Clicks or Conversions:

 Then, go through your different targeting options, set your campaign budget and so on.
 In the end, you can choose to promote an existing tweet or create a new one.
 Make sure it has a clear call to action and the link to your post – use the opportunity to try to convince people why they need to read your blog post.

 Track the success of your ad every step of the way, so that you can then optimize it.
 The best way to determine what the best ads are is to test different ads to see how they perform.
 You can then use this knowledge to optimize and improve your future ads.

 You can read more about Twitter Ads, all the different types of ads and best practices in my beginner’s guide to Twitter Ads here.

 Reaching people on Facebook the organic way is easier said than done; ads, however, can help you reach a large audience, quickly, and drive more traffic to your blog, as well as attract more fans and engagement on your posts.

-Facebook offer ads specifically designed for driving traffic: they can be link posts, carousel of different images and canvas and collection ads:
+Facebook offers ads specifically designed for driving traffic: they can be link posts, a carousel of different images and canvas and collection ads: